Florida Atlantic vs. UTEP NCAA Football Odds, Plays and Insights | October 30, 2021

 UTEP Stats and Trends

-- UTEP has played seven games, with five wins against the spread.

-- This year, the Miners are winless against the spread when entering a game as an underdog of 11.5 points or more.
+- This year, the Miners are winless ATS when entering a game as an underdog of 11 points or more.

-- UTEP's games this season have hit the over two times in six opportunities (33.3%).
+- UTEP's games this season have gone over the total in two out of six opportunities (33.3%).

-- When UTEP puts up more than 21 points, it is 3-0 against the spread and 4-0 overall.
+- When UTEP records more than 21 points, it is 3-0 against the spread and 4-0 overall.

-- UTEP is 3-0 against the spread and 4-0 overall when the team totals over 372.6 yards.
+- When UTEP piles up more than 372.6 yards, the team is 3-0 against the spread and 4-0 overall.

-- This season the Miners have turned the ball over 15 times, four more than the Owls' takeaways (11).
+- The Miners have turned the ball over 15 times this season, four more turnovers than the Owls have forced (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.